Skip to main content

 No-Show Rate (AI SMS)

-Rate after implementing automated algorithmic sequences.
+Rate after implementing automated reminder sequences.

 Key Insight